Amazing whole egg mayonnaise made with an immersion blender in less than 3 minutes. You will never buy mayo again!

-This whole egg mayonnaise recipe is the best mayonnaise recipe ever.
+This immersion blender whole egg mayonnaise recipe is the best mayonnaise recipe ever.
 It tastes fantastic, is cheap, has no chemicals, and is made in less than three minutes.
 All you need is an immersion blender and a suitable jar!

 Most important tip: A few readers reported that the immersion blender mayonnaise doesn’t come together when blending.
 I’ve made this recipe what feels like a million times, and it never failed.
 The only thing that leads to failure is using a wrong-sized jar.

 You need a jar that fits the blender’s head tightly.
 The best one to use is the one that comes with the blender.
-If you don’t have that, make sure that the one you use is not too large or wide, the blender's head should fit in the jar tightly.
+If you don’t have that, make sure that the one you use is not too large or wide; the blender's head should fit in the jar tightly.
 The egg and mustard must be in contact with the stick’s blades before you turn it on.

-- Type of blender: This recipe is only suitable for an immersion blender.
+Type of blender: This recipe is only suitable for an immersion blender.
 If you want to make mayo in another blender, there are other rules to follow.

-- Speed: The immersion blender should work at high speed from the beginning.
+Speed: The immersion blender should work at high speed from the beginning.

-- The ingredients should be at room temperature.
+The ingredients should be at room temperature.

-- Don't add too much salt initially; taste the mayonnaise once it is finished and add more accordingly.
+Don't add too much salt initially; taste the mayonnaise once it is finished and add more accordingly.

 Recipe ingredients

-- I am not concerned about using a raw egg for making mayonnaise, but if you are, use pasteurized eggs to avoid the risk of contamination with salmonella.
+Fresh eggs: If you are concerned about using a raw egg to make mayonnaise, use pasteurized eggs to avoid the risk of contamination with salmonella.
 You can find them in the egg section of the grocery store.
+Pasteurized eggs reduce the risk of food poisoning in dishes like mayonnaise or tiramisu, which rely on raw eggs.

-- Neutral-tasting vegetable oil, like canola oil, avocado oil, and grape seed.
+Oil: Neutral-tasting vegetable oil, like canola oil, avocado oil, and grape seed.

 - Light olive oil might be an option for a change, but (for me) only in small amounts and always combined with a neutral-tasting oil.